10 May - 26 November 2017

 10 February - 29 April 2018

 Exhibiting artists: Larry Achiampong | Kimathi Donkor | Michael Forbes | susan pui san lok | Paul Maheke | Erika Tan | Abbas Zahed

-The Diaspora Pavilion is conceived as a challenge to the prevalence of national pavilions within the structure of an international biennale and takes its form from the coming-together of nineteen artists whose practices in many ways expand, complicate and even destabilise diaspora as term, whilst highlighting the continued relevance that diaspora as a lived reality holds today.
+The Diaspora Pavilion, curated by David Bailey and Jessica Taylor, was conceived as a challenge to the prevalence of national pavilions within the structure of an international biennale and takes its form from the coming-together of nineteen artists whose practices in many ways expand, complicate and even destabilise diaspora as term, whilst highlighting the continued relevance that diaspora as a lived reality holds today.

 The pavilion forms part of the 22-month, joint ICF International Curators Forum and UAL University of the Arts London project ‘Diaspora Platform’, which was co-founded by David Bailey, Nicola Green, Peter Clayton and David Lammy and designed to deliver mentoring and professional development by ten selected mentors for twelve UK-based emerging artists whose work engages with the topic of the diaspora.
 During the length of the project, these practitioners will take part in group forum, one-on-one mentoring sessions and group masterclasses.
 The selected participants and eight of the mentors showcased their work in the Diaspora Pavilion in Venice in 2017, a re-configuration of which will be installed at the Wolverhampton Art Gallery in 2018 with a combination of new works and those shown in Venice by seven of the artists.